aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/getting-started.md

 If you have Redshift Mode enabled, enable the materialized views and remaining infrastructure through the API.
 Refer to the [API Reference for POST - Setup Redshift](./references/api-reference.md#post-set-up-redshift) on how to setup the final Redshift components.

+!!!
+Note
+	The first call to `POST /redshift/setup` can take longer than the API Gateway 29-second timeout and may return a `500` "Endpoint request timed out" error.
+The underlying Lambda still runs to completion and creates the `event_data_mv` materialized view and reporting views.
+The endpoint is idempotent — wait about a minute and call it again; it returns `200` once the objects exist.
+See the [API Reference for POST - Set up Redshift](./references/api-reference.md#post-set-up-redshift) for details.

 ---

 ### Apache Iceberg Only - Configure Table Partition Spec